nayanamangalpalli/calculator-behavior/addition.md

 When  - I will enter positive number, +, negative number and presses - 2 times, = .

-Then  - The latest - operation is considered and result is displayed either positive or negative.
+Then  - The latest - operation is considered and displays either +ve or -ve result.

 ## Scenario: Addition of decimals

 Given - A calculator is turned on and working properly

-When  - I will enter decimal number and press .
+When - I will enter decimal number, .
 2 times, +, second decimal number, =

-Then  - Calculator should not allow me to enter . and result should be displayed in fraction.
+Then - Doesn't allow to enter . again and displays result in fraction.

 ## Scenario: Typing operator more than once

 Given -A calculator is turned on and working properly

 When  - I will enter a number, + two times, second number and =

 Then  - The + should be considered only once and result should be displayed.

 ## Scenario: Adding numbers where the result goes out of range